New Zealand hip-hop

 New Zealand hip hop derives from the wider hip hop cultural movement originating amongst African Americans in the United States.
 Like the parent movement, New Zealand hip hop consists of four parts: rapping, DJing, graffiti art and breakdancing.
 The first element of hip hop to reach New Zealand was breakdancing, which gained notoriety after the release of the 1979 movie The Warriors.
 The first hip hop hit single, "Rapper's Delight" by the Sugarhill Gang, became a hit in New Zealand when it was released there in 1980, a year after it was released in the United States.
 By the middle of the 1980s, breakdancing and graffiti art were established in urban areas like Wellington and Christchurch.
-By the early 1990s hip hop became a part of mainstream New Zealand culture.
+By the early 1990s, hip hop became a part of mainstream New Zealand culture.

+Many popular songs for a large part of the genre's history in New Zealand have been performed with mostly English lyrics; however there has been a inverse trend in recent times towards prioritizing of rap in the indigenous Māori language by artists such as Mā.

 Music

 Early years and Māori influence

-Some of the first hip hop musicians to achieve recognition combined American styles with Māori language and traditional songs.
-Dalvanius Prime's 1984 "Poi E" incorporated hip hop dance elements into its music video and was the first time New Zealanders viewed hip hop culture in association with a local recording.
-The song, which was entirely in Māori, became a hit in New Zealand.
+Some of the first hip hop musicians to achieve recognition combined American styles with traditional Māori language songs.
+The music video for Dalvanius Prime's 1984 popular hit track "Poi E" incorporated hip hop dance elements, making it the first time New Zealanders viewed hip hop culture in association with a local recording.
 Upper Hutt Posse likewise combined hip hop and Māori culture in their 1988 single "E Tu", which is recognised as New Zealand's first pure hip hop single.
 A bootleg recording of their song "Hardcore Hiphop" reached number one on Christchurch student radio in February 1988.
 Some rappers, such as the members of Upper Hutt Posse, became known for politicised lyrics in support of tino rangatiratanga (Māori sovereignty).

 Another popular Māori group which incorporated hip hop music was Moana and the Moahunters, which won a New Zealand Music Industry award for best Māori recording in 1992, speaking out against the perceived racism they saw against Māori people in New Zealand.
 They cited the rarity of airtime on national radio for Māori music and the exclusion from the mainstream music industry as reflective of the wider societal problem.
 The awarded song is called "AEIOU (Akona Te Reo)", and translates as "Learn the Language".
 Its release was directed primarily at Māori youth who did not speak Māori.
 The majority of the lyrics are in English.

 Early hip hop releases in New Zealand included the collection Ak89 - In Love With These Rhymes, compiled by Simon Laan and released by Auckland radio bFm in 1989 (on cassette only), and a variety of releases by Southside Records.
 Amongst these were releases by Urban Disturbance featuring a young rapper, Zane Lowe, now a UK radio personality, and MC OJ & Rhythm Slave.